surniaulula/wpsso/readme.txt

 <ul>
 	<li>Facebook / Open Graph</li>
 	<li>Google Knowledge Graph</li>
-	<li>Google Rich Results (aka Rich Snippets)</li>
+	<li>Google Rich Results (aka Rich Snippets, Structured Data)</li>
 	<li>LinkedIn / oEmbed Data</li>
 	<li>Mobile Web Browsers</li>
 	<li>Pinterest Rich Pins</li>
 	<li>Twitter Cards</li>
 	<li>Schema.org Markup (for 500+ Schema Types)</li>
+	<li>Slack</li>
 	<li>WhatsApp and Messaging Apps</li>
-	<li>WordPress REST API and More!</li>
+	<li>WordPress REST API</li>
+	<li>And so much more!</li>
 </ul>

+<p><strong>Supports over 500 different Schema (aka Schema.org) types and sub-types:</strong></p>

+WPSSO provides comprehensive Schema JSON-LD markup for posts, pages, custom post types, terms (category, tags, etc.), custom taxonomies, user profile pages, search result pages, archive pages, and Accelerated Mobile Pages (AMP) pages - including image SEO, video SEO, local business, organization, publisher, person, author and co-authors, extensive e-Commerce product markup, product variations, product ratings, aggregate ratings, reviews, recipe information, event details, collection pages, profile pages, search pages, FAQ pages, item lists for Google's Rich Results Carousel, and much more.

-<p><strong>WPSSO reads existing content, plugin, and service API data:</strong></p>
+<p><strong>WPSSO reads your existing content, plugin, and service API data:</strong></p>

 There's no need to manually re-enter descriptions, titles, product information, or re-select images and videos!
-WPSSO can read your existing WordPress content, plugin data, and fetch data from remote service APIs (Bitly, Facebook, Shopper Approved, Stamped.io, Vimeo, Wistia, YouTube, and many more).
+WPSSO can read all your existing WordPress content, including custom posts and taxonomies, enhanced user profile data, Media Library image and video information, third-party plugin data, and remote service APIs (Bitly, Facebook, Shopper Approved, Stamped.io, Vimeo, Wistia, YouTube, and many more).

+<p><strong>Use WPSSO by itself or extend another SEO plugin:</strong></p>

-WPSSO can be your only social and search optimization plugin, or combined to improve the structured data of another SEO plugin (like All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).
+WPSSO can be your only social and search optimization plugin, or can improve the structured data of another third-party SEO plugin (like All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

-<p><strong>WPSSO is FAST, reliable, and coded for performance:</strong></p>

-<p>WPSSO is coded for SPEED and QUALITY ASSURANCE with advanced caching techniques, media optimization (ie. image and video SEO, 1:1, 4:3, and 16:9 images for Google, etc.), template validations, discreet contextual notices, and much more.</p>

-<p>No cartoons or fancy marketing - just fast and reliable code. &#x1F609;</p>
+<p><strong>Fixes Google Search Console and Schema Markup Validator errors, including:</strong></p>

+* A value for the headline field is required.
+* A value for the image field is required.
+* A value for the logo field is required.
+* A value for the publisher field is required.
+* The aggregateRating field is recommended.
+* The brand field is recommended.
+* The headline field is recommended.
+* The image field is recommended.
+* The mainEntityOfPage field is recommended.
+* The review field is recommended.
+* This Product is missing a global identifier (e.g. isbn, mpn or gtin8).
+* No global identifier provided (e.g. gtin mpn isbn).
+* Not a known valid target type for the itemReviewed property.

 <h3>Users Love the WPSSO Core Plugin</h3>